bloominstituteoftechnology/module-project-building-components-stevenschwab/README.md

   2. The function returns a fully-built footer.
   3. Ensure the email link works correctly and attempts to open an email client when clicked.

-See below an example of a possible return value of `buildNav`, depending on the data passed into it:
+See below an example of a possible return value of `buildFooter`, depending on the data passed into it:

 ```html
   <footer>